About Me

 My name is Chris Wellons, though I sometimes use the handle skeeto.
 I am a professional software engineer with a passion for software development.
 In my day job I regularly develop internal data processing and data reduction tools, optimize software performance, and mentor students.
 Occasionally I also do web development and data visualization.

-However, this blog — ongoing for more than a decade — is largely about what I do outside of my day job.
+However, this blog — ongoing since 2007 — is largely about what I do outside of my day job.
 Here I explain topics that I’ve recently learned, share software development techniques I’ve discovered or even invented, showcase cool demos, and discuss my contributions to open source.

 In general, each of my articles should be unique on the internet at the time they’re published.
 I will not write a tutorial on some topic if there already exist good, reliable tutorials.
 If I notice a gap on a topic when learning it myself, then later, once I get the hang of it, I’ll fill that gap by publishing an article or two.